-15.5 Problems for Remote User to Dial-in
+16.5 Problems for Remote User to Dial-in

-Table 15-5 Troubleshooting for Remote Users to Dial-in
+Table 16-5 Troubleshooting for Remote Users to Dial-in

 Problem Corrective Action A remote user cannot dial-in First verify that you have configured the authentication parameters in Menu 13.
 These would be CLID Authen and Recv.
 Authen.
 In Menu 14, verify the user name and password for the remote dial-in user.
-If the remote dial-in user is negotiating IP, verify that the IP address is supplied correctly in Menu 13.
-Check that either the remote dial-in user is supplying a valid IP address, or that the Prestige is assigning a valid address from the IP pool.

-Troubleshooting 15-3
+Troubleshooting 16-3